urbanspoon/ruby-style-guide/README.md

   ```

 * <a name="ternary-operator"></a>
-  Favor the ternary operator(`?:`) over `if/then/else/end` constructs.
+  Favor the ternary operator(`?:`) over single line `if/then/else/end` constructs.
   It's more common and obviously more concise.
+Don't use ternary with complex
+  conditionals or expressions
 <sup>[[link](#ternary-operator)]</sup>

   ```Ruby